 Scoil Bhríde is a Roman Cathoilc Priamy School in the parish of Lackagh.
-The school is under the Patronage of the Arch bishop of Tuam and operates under the guidelines of the Department of Education and Skills the ( D.E.S)
+The school is under the Patronage of the Archbishop of Tuam the most Reverend Michael Neary and operates under the guidelines of the Department of Education and Skills the ( D.E.S)

 We are a co educational primary school of circa 250 pupils with 9 mainstream classes.
 13 teachers an administrative principal, 5 Special Needs Assistant and a full time secretary make up the staff team at Scoil Bhríde.
 We moved into a new our new school building in February of 2018 and at Scoil Bhríde we are committed to the further development of our school to make it a welcoming, supportive school that fosters the holistic development of all our pupils enabling them to reach their true potential.

 The school consistently performs above the national average in the annual standardised assessments for English reading and maths and Gaeilge in school in English medium school tests.

 The school has well developed early intervention strategies that provide pupils in the infant classes with a strong foundation for future success in literacy and numeracy.
 These strategies include Reading Recovery, Maths Recovery and year round literacy and numeracy station teaching.

 The Physical well being it at the forefront of our pupils.
 Scoil Bhríde has very strong parochial links to both Turloughmore GAA and Claregalway GAA but we also welcome other sporting initiatives and activities to the pupils of our school including athletics, rugby, basketball and soccer to name some

 The school promotes the use of digital technologies to enhance teaching and learning.
 A Digital Learning Plan guides this work.
 We have invested significantly in digital technologies and pupils and staff use the latest resources available in the classroom to enhance the learning experience of our pupils.